Respirators - Respirator Care

 - Sanitize according to the manufacturer's instructions.

-- Check for tears in the rubber.
+- Check for tears or cracks in the rubber.

 - Check head strap for deterioration.